centre-for-virus-research/CVR-Course-2026/docs/ReadCleaning.md

 # 3: Trimming the FASTQ reads

 Typically, the first thing you want to do with your FASTQ reads is some basic quality control.
-The primary goal of this is to remove low quality reads and low quality ends of reads from the data, as low quality = high error rate.
+The primary goal of this is to remove low-quality reads and low-quality ends of reads from the data, as low quality = high error rate.

 1. Remove any Illumina adapter sequences that are within the read sequences
 2. Trim off poor quality sections from the 5’ ends of reads